NanSayng/CIS_25/README.md

-# CIS25_class_activities
+# CIS25_class
-This repository is for all the class activities for CIS25 class.
+This repository is for all projects for CIS25 class.